hashicorp/terraform-provider-aws/website/docs/r/msk_cluster.html.markdown

 * `bootstrap_brokers_tls` - A comma separated list of one or more DNS names (or IPs) and TLS port pairs kafka brokers suitable to boostrap connectivity to the kafka cluster.
 Only contains value if `client_broker` encryption in transit is set to `TLS_PLAINTEXT` or `TLS`.
 * `current_version` - Current version of the MSK Cluster used for updates, e.g. `K13V1IB3VIYZZH`
 * `encryption_info.0.encryption_at_rest_kms_key_arn` - The ARN of the KMS key used for encryption at rest of the broker data volumes.
-* `zookeeper_connect_string` - A comma separated list of one or more IP:port pairs to use to connect to the Apache Zookeeper cluster.
+* `zookeeper_connect_string` - A comma separated list of one or more hostname:port pairs to use to connect to the Apache Zookeeper cluster.

 ## Import